 Pipeline Stages

-Ideon runs a seven-stage pipeline with live status updates and per-stage analytics.
+Ideon runs an eight-stage pipeline with live status updates and per-stage analytics.

 Stage Flow